Sleep Apnea and Snoring

 There are a number of dental devices that can be used to alleviate this condition.
 The goal of most of these devices is to separate the jaws and push them forward slightly.
 This slight repositioning opens up the airway, and allows oxygen to flow freely again.
 Wearers of sleep apnea dental devices report that they stop loud snoring, feel more rested in the daytime, and are much more comfortable going to sleep.
 Sleep apnea appliances work best on patients who are not significantly overweight.
 They offer a viable alternative to Continuous Positive Airway Pressure (CPAP).

-The MicrO₂ is the smallest and most comfortable custom-made jaw advancement device available!
+With the help of ProSomnus Sleep Technologies®, we can create the smallest and most comfortable custom-made jaw advancement device available!

 And unlike other bulky appliances, it offers plenty of space in your mouth in which your tongue can rest comfortably while you sleep.
 No more mouth breathing!

 Even better, you can open and close your mouth so you don’t feel trapped in your appliance the way you might in some others.
 How?
-The MicrO₂ comes in two parts.
+The appliance comes in two parts.
 One device fits over the upper teeth and one over the lower teeth.
 These two parts work together to hold your jaw in the ideal position and stop your snoring!